letsbefriendzz/pycolours/readme.md

 ## HSV

-HSV is an alternative method of representing digital colour. instead of coordinates within our hypothetical RGB cube, the HSV method defines coordinates within a cylinder
+HSV is an alternative method of representing digital colour. instead of coordinates within our hypothetical RGB cube, the HSV method defines coordinates within a cylinder. **Hue** defines the angle, as measured from within the centre of the cylinder, that the **saturation** and **value** coordinates occur. **Saturation**, a value from 0 - 1, defines the location between the centre of the cylinder and the edge of it, and the **value** represents the vertical coordinate.

 ![rgb-cube](https://miro.medium.com/max/1400/1*W30TLUP9avQwyyLfwu7WYA.jpeg)

+## RGB -> HSV

+## HSV -> RGB